Actuarial notation: Premium

 The basic symbol for premium is $\,P$ or $\,\pi$. $\,P$ generally refers to net premiums per annum, $\,\pi$ to special premiums, as a unique premium.

+Notational conventions

+The table below lists principal letters that appear throughout life-contingent work and finance, with brief glosses; details and variants are given in the sections that follow.

 Force of mortality

 Among actuaries, force of mortality refers to what economists and other social scientists call the hazard rate and is construed as an instantaneous rate of mortality at a certain age measured on an annualized basis.

 In a life table, we consider the probability of a person dying between age (x) and age x + 1; this probability is called qx.
 In the continuous case, we could also consider the conditional probability that a person who has attained age (x) will die between age (x) and age (x + Δx) as:

 where FX(x) is the cumulative distribution function of the continuous age-at-death random variable, X. As Δx tends to zero, so does this probability in the continuous case.
 The approximate force of mortality is this probability divided by Δx.
 If we let Δx tend to zero, we get the function for force of mortality, denoted as μ(x):